nicolodalvit/nicolodalvit.github.io/index.md

 2. "**Labor Taxation and Income Shocks over the Cycle**", with [Julien Pascal](https://julienpascal.github.io/) - Working paper coming soon ([Poster](poster_sam_2018_Dalvit_Pascal.pdf)).

-    <details><summary><p align="justify"> <i>Abstract</i>:</summary>
+    <details><summary> <i>Abstract</i>: </summary>
     We develop a theoretical framework to evaluate the contribution of different payroll tax schedules to the cyclical behavior of the distribution of individual income shocks along the business cycle.
 We build a dynamic search-and-matching model of the labor market featuring heterogeneous workers, aggregate and idiosyncratic shocks and a non-linear payroll tax schedule.
 We solve the model using perturbation techniques developed in Reiter (2009).
-We estimate the model on Italian administrative data for the period 1980-2012 and use our estimated framework to quantitatively evaluate how different payroll tax schedules can alter the cyclicality of income risk for different types of workers.</p>
+We estimate the model on Italian administrative data for the period 1980-2012 and use our estimated framework to quantitatively evaluate how different payroll tax schedules can alter the cyclicality of income risk for different types of workers.
     </details>

 3. "**Intra-Firm Hierarchies and Gender Gaps**", with [Aseem Patel](https://sites.google.com/view/aseempatel/home) and [Joanne Tan](https://sites.google.com/site/joanneyumintanphd/research).